Table of Contents

 2. No-Bake Pumpkin Pie Recipe

 Don’t get me wrong, I love a traditional pumpkin pie.
 A creamy, smooth, and traditional pie really is perfect.
 But sometimes during the holiday season, there can be pumpkin pie overload.
 Or if you’re like me, it’s just fun to make a little variation to the usual.
 It’s for times like these that I reserve this “no-bake” variation.
 I put “no-bake” in quotations because, I’ll admit, the crust does need a little oven time.
 But it’s quick and pretty much painless.
-The ginger snap crust is amped up with the use of crystallized ginger and the pie is finished with a sweet Swiss merengue, a personal favorite of mine.
+The ginger snap crust is amped up with the use of crystallized ginger and the pie is finished with a sweet Swiss meringue, a personal favorite of mine.

 Watch how to make this no-bake pumpkin pie: